An alarming sight for many first time owners, a bearded dragon black beard can often incite worry and concern!

-If you’ve poked around this site already or have done much reading on bearded dragons, then you’re probably already guessing that the reason for your bearded dragon’s black beard could be due to any wide number of reasons.
+If you’ve poked around this site already or have done much reading on bearded dragons, then you’re probably already guessing that the reason for your bearded dragon’s black beard could be due to a wide number of reasons.

 Elusive by nature, beardies sure love to keep their owners guessing when it comes to not only how they’re doing but why they’re acting a certain way.

 Luckily, a bearded dragon beard turning black is pretty hard to miss.
 This means that you’ll have an advantage when it comes to quickly figure out if something could in fact be wrong with your beardie.